 |---|---|---|---|---|---|

-* Probabilities reflect live Polymarket prediction market prices as of Apr 22, 2026.
+* Probabilities reflect live Polymarket prediction market prices as of Jul 1, 2026, among the 32 teams remaining in the Round of 32.
 These are not traditional bookmaker odds.
 Prices update in real time as traders buy and sell contracts.

 A deep look at each major team's case for winning the 2026 World Cup, based on squad depth, form, tactical profile, and Polymarket crowd probability.